-Figure 91.
+Figure 105.
 The page for creating a new Bridge connection.
 The General Settings section.

-Parameter Description General Settings Interface A physical or virtual WAN interface to which the new connection will be assigned.
+Parameter Description General Settings A physical interface to which the new connection will be assigned.
+Interface In order to create an Ethernet WAN connection, select the WAN value or the value corresponding to the LAN port specified as the WAN port.
+In order to create an VDSL WAN connection, select the value corresponding to the existing interface or the Add new PTM value for creating a new interface at the physical layer.
+In order to create an ADSL WAN connection, select the value corresponding to the existing interface or the Add new ATM PVC value for creating a new interface at the physical layer.
 Connection name A name for the connection for easier identification.
 Enable connection Move the switch to the right to enable the connection.
 Move the switch to the left to disable the connection.

-Figure 92.
+Figure 106.
 The page for creating a new Bridge connection.
 The Ethernet section.

-Parameter Description Ethernet A MAC address assigned to the interface.
+Parameter Description Ethernet MAC address A MAC address assigned to the interface.
 This parameter is mandatory if your ISP uses MAC address binding.
 In the field, enter the MAC address registered by your ISP upon concluding the agreement.
-MAC address To set the MAC address of the network interface card (of the computer that is being used to configure the router at the moment) as the MAC address of the WAN interface, move the Clone MAC address of your NIC switch to the right.
+To set the MAC address of the network interface card (of the computer that is being used to configure the router at the moment) as the MAC address of the WAN interface, move the Clone MAC address of your NIC switch to the right.
 When the switch is moved to the right, the field is unavailable for editing.
 To set the router's MAC address, click the RESTORE DEFAULT MAC ADDRESS button (the button is available when the switch is moved to the right).
 MTU The maximum size of units transmitted by the interface.